Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.
 * It makes the application distributed, since the small services (microservices) are typically distributed across servers.
 This increases the complexity and the needed knowledge of the team.
 * Often thought of as the evolution of SOA
+* Advancements in tooling are making microservices broadly accessible, where once they were only used by giants like Netflix

 ## Use Cases